Committees and Reporting Bodies. Composition, functioning and types

 Last update: 02/17/2020

 The Committees of the Senate are the House’s basic workhorses, each comprising a number of Senators in proportion to the presence of each Parliamentary Group in the House (article 51 of the Standing Orders of the Senate).
-The number of Senators per Committee is twenty-eight, with the following distribution:
+The number of Senators per Committee is twenty nine, with the following distribution: